 Remember we’re not legal experts, here!
 Take the right steps to keep your financial responsibilities clear and run business smoothly within the UK legal framework.

-#9 Get funding
+#9 Find funding

 There are lots of options available when it comes to financing your online business.
 The UK government is keen to support budding entrepreneurs and offers a few different initiatives to help startups and small businesses grow.